 For patients with breathing disorders, the fear of being short of breath can be overwhelming.
-This fear can influence decisions about which activities will be pursued and which will be avoided.
-Unfortunately, these decisions often lead to poor physical conditioning and disability.
-This cycle of disability is very difficult to break.
-Your decision and commitment to develop a healthier and more active lifestyle is the first step to an improved quality of life.
+This fear can hold you back from experiencing the best quality of life that you can, leading to poor physical conditioning and disability.
+This cycle of disability is very difficult to break, but your decision and commitment to develop a healthier and more active lifestyle is the first step to an improved quality of life.

 Phone: (801) 585-1015